 Sometimes it helps to see the numbers when we’re talking about long-term plans like this.
 Imagine you are the beneficiary of a $100,000 IRA that earns 8% per year.
 If you take out all the money right away and pay the 40% in taxes, you will only receive $60,000.
 However, if you use a “stretch-out” plan over the course of 30 or more years, you could grow the IRA such that the income stream would exceed a million dollars or more over the 30 year period!

 Yes, the beneficiary will have to use restraint at first.
 It might be tempting to take all the money and run, but if they are patient and think long-term, they will see the great value in stretching out their inheritance.

 This strategy also requires that your beneficiary is listed individually as your beneficiary (so you should not list a revocable living trust, for example).
-For an individual who wants to make sure their beneficiary avails themself to benefits of “stretch-out”, there is a type of a trust (an IRA or Retirement Plan trust) than can insure the beneficiary does the “stretch-out”, thus making sure there are resources available in your beneficiary’s retirement years.
+For an individual who wants to make sure their beneficiary avails themself to benefits of “stretch-out”, there is a type of trust (an IRA or Retirement Plan trust) that can ensure the beneficiary does the “stretch-out”, thus making sure there are resources available in your beneficiary’s retirement years.
 If you’re interested in this strategy and will need an IRA trust, tune in to the blog next week.
 We’ll be discussing why someone might want an IRA trust and how the process will change if you use one.

-Finally, if you’re interested in learning more about how to reduce income taxes, inheritance tax, estate taxes, capital gains taxes, and other taxes, and you live in Southwest Missouri, call the attorneys at Parks & Jones.
+Finally, if you’re interested in learning more about how to reduce income taxes, inheritance taxes, estate taxes, capital gains taxes, and other taxes, and you live in Southwest Missouri, call the attorneys at Parks & Jones.
 Their experience in estate planning will help you protect both your estate and your family.